DiederikBlanson/database-replication/2-proxysql.md

 `INSERT INTO mysql_query_rules (rule_id, active, match_digest, destination_hostgroup, apply) VALUES (1, 1, '^SELECT COUNT.*$', 3, 1);`

-# Example query in the ProxySQL client
+### Example query in the ProxySQL client
-See which host is used for the next query:
+See which host is used for the MySQL query:

 `mysql -u playgrounduser -pplaygroundpassword -h 127.0.0.1 -P 6033 --prompt='ProxySQLClient> ' -e 'SELECT @@hostname;'`